Highland Velodrome Trust is a charitable body, registered as a SCIO in Scotland, number SC045707

 3. The name of the organisation is “Highland Velodrome Trust” hereinafter referred to as ‘the organisation’.

-4. The principal objective will be to foster the creation and operation of a safe cycling ‘development hub’ centred on a velodrome provided for the benefit of all inhabitants of the Highlands of Scotland and such other persons who are studying, working or visiting in that area.
+4. The principal objective will be to support services, events and youth development initiatives provided for the benefit of all inhabitants of the Highlands of Scotland and such other persons who are studying, working or visiting in that area.
 The organisation’s charitable purposes are :

 4.1 The advancement of public participation in all forms of cycle riding and related sports activities.